Making the UK greener, one house at a time

 Greenhouse gases (GHGs) such as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and certain synthetic chemicals are essential components of the Earth's atmosphere.
 Some of the environment have become the architects of climate change, trapping heat in our atmosphere and setting off a cascade of global impacts.

 Each GHG has a different ability to absorb heat in the atmosphere, known as its Global Warming Potential (GWP).
-For example, methane is 34 times more potent than CO2 over a 100-year timescale, while nitrous oxide is 298 times more potent
+For example, methane traps 34 times more heat than CO2 over a century, while nitrous oxide is 298 times more potent

 Though greenhouse gases are crucial for life on Earth, with them, the planet would be warmer for most forms of life.
 However, the balance of these gases is delicate.